ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ### View Services

 View Services are the classes that represent the application core logic.
 The UI view uses view services to interact with data.
 The key mindset is no data structures in the UI.
-If the UI refers to some data, the data resides in a View Service, and the UI accesses that data through an interface.
+If the UI refers to some data, the data resides in a View Service, and the UI accesses that data through a view.

-In data driven applications View Services come in three flavours:
+In data driven applications View Services come in three basic flavours:

 1. *Model View Services* - these expose single base model data to the UI.
 2. *Compound Model Services* - these expose complex models built from base models.
 An example would be a weather station and its associated daily weather station data.